Alfcx/linux-mint-nemo-actions/README.md

 linux-mint-nemo-actions
 =======================

-Some useful nemo actions and bash scripts
+Some useful nemo actions and bash scripts ... will follow.